DCS-training/TeachingDH/Instructors-helpers-material/Silent-Disco/Readme.md

 The instructor should feel comfortable with the Microsoft Teams chat interface.
 The helpers will assist in answering questions, but will have fewer facilitating duties.

 First, you'll want to assign instructor/helper roles to each group member.
 Then, open the Colab notebook [following the instructions in the repo](https://github.com/DCS-training/IntroToTextAnalysis).
-This notebook contains the tutorial for the workshop, so you'll want to familiarise yourself with the lesson in order to prepare for fielding questions.
+This notebook contains the tutorial for the workshop, so you'll want to familiarise yourself with the lesson in order to prepare for answering questions.

-Silent Disco workshops are appropriate for all skill levels, so be prepared to provide varying levels of support to attendees depending on their experience.
+Silent Disco workshops are appropriate for all skill levels, so be prepared to provide varying levels of support to attendees.

 ## Time
 You will have 30 minutes to prepare for the workshop demo.
 The demo itself will also last for 30 minutes.